-If a student feels unable to ask a question in a classroom situation they will be allowed to hand in a written question.
+If a student feels unable to ask a question in a classroom situation they are encouraged to hand in a written question.
 The teacher will use his/her professional judgement to determine whether the question will be dealt with in a classroom situation or privately with a student afterwards.
-Teachers will consider the age and stage of the students, as well as the curriculum content when considering how to answer any questions.
+S.P.H.E. teachers are professionals and are trained will consider the age and stage of the students, as well as the curriculum content when considering how to answer any questions.

-While an atmosphere of trust is a prerequisite of S.P.H.E. class, the following limits of confidentiality must always be observed.
+While an atmoS.P.H.E.re of trust is a prerequisite of S.P.H.E. class, the following limits of confidentiality must always be observed.
 The limits are outlined in the Child Safeguarding Risk Assessment available to staff on the school shared drive.
 Staff have been trained to recognise the types of abuse and to understand that there are four types of abuse: